From mattes to mosaics, Roadie makes shipping art easy

 The giraffe, which has long delicate legs and a slender neck, was back at his parents’ house in Watseka, IL.
 He wasn’t sure how to ship art to Philly.

-Ron heard about Roadie and posted a Gig.
+Ron heard about Roadie and posted a delivery.
 Within a week, Matt was headed that way and offered to give the giraffe a lift.
 The long journey across 776 miles was worth it, and Ron is glad to have his tall inspirational piece of art at his new place.
 Adulting isn’t so bad after all.

 Saving her 'soul' sculptures